 If you have been following along on Instagram, then you have seen me put together my summer Christmas tree for the past two weeks.
 Well, now you know that it’s lemons!
 Yes, I did a small lemon tree last spring that you can check out in Lemon Tree Spring Decor.
 So, I reused my lemon theme this year in a whole new way.
+I used large tree instead of a table top tree.
+I used lemons, white magnolia, hydrangreas, lots of eucalyptus, and several types of yellow flowers, all of which make great summer Christmas tree decorations.
 Here’s how to pull together a lemon decor summer Christmas Tree.

-This year I used the lemons that I had bought last year.
-I also used my white magnolias, my white hydrangeas, and other items from my existing collection.
+This year I used the lemons that I had bought last year and added to my collection as well.
+I also used my white magnolias, my white hydrangeas, and other items from my existing collection of decor.
 I use the white magnolias and hydrangeas all the time.
 White is an easy color to work with.
+So, if you invest in some florals for your summer Christmas tree, think about whether you can use them in other seasons as well.

 Buy Things For More Than One Season